 Link to Paper

 Abstract: This paper investigates the effectiveness of startup acquisitions as a hiring strategy.
 Unlike conventional hires who choose to join a new firm on their own volition, most acquired employees do not have a voice in the decision to be acquired, much less by whom to be acquired.
 Startup acquisitions therefore provide an empirical setting in which non-founding employees – from these individuals’ perspective – are quasi-randomly assigned a new employer.
-I argue that the lack of worker agency may result in a preference mismatch between the acquired employees and the acquiring firm, leading to elevated rates of turnover.
+I argue that the lack of worker choice lowers the average match quality between the acquired employees and the acquiring firm, leading to elevated rates of turnover.
 Using comprehensive employee-employer matched data from the US Census, I document that acquired workers are significantly more likely to leave compared to regular hires.
 Moreover, I demonstrate that these departures can be largely predicted ex-ante.
 Leveraging population data on career histories, I construct a measure of “startup affinity” for each target and acquiring firm based on pre-acquisition employment patterns, and show that this strongly predicts post-acquisition worker retention.
-Lastly, these departures suggest a deeper strategic cost of competitive spawning: upon leaving, acquired workers are more likely to found their own companies, many of which appear to be competitive threats that impair the acquirer’s long-run performance.
+Lastly, these departures suggest a deeper strategic cost of competitive spawning: Upon leaving, acquired workers are more likely to found their own companies, many of which appear to later compete against the buyer.

 "Entrepreneurship and Innovation at MIT: Continuing Global Growth and Impact" (with Ed Roberts and Fiona Murray)